-Before you do a lymphatic drainage self-massage you first need to prepare your body.
+Before trying the following techniques, you should consult a local health care practitioner to ensure you are appropriate for lymphatic self massage.
+Once cleared, before you do a lymphatic drainage self-massage you first need to prepare your body.
 Also, keep in mind to use gentle pressure and do not massage infected or swollen areas.
 You also want to drink plenty of water to help your body flush out the toxins.
-2 to 4 glasses.
+2 to 4 glasses should do!

 Next, you want to prepare your body.